Academic Works

 What I Learned

 This project was complicated for my skill level at the time.
 We needed to implement port security, etherchannel between two office buildings and configure a DHCP server.
 We segmented the network with VLANs and configured dual ISP failover.
-We made a lot of mistakes in this project, including messing up our addressing table so it didn't work at first, implementing VLANs incorrectly on the wrong interfaces, and our router didn't work for most of the project.
+We made a lot of mistakes in this project, including messing up my addressing table so it didn't work at first, implementing VLANs incorrectly on the wrong interfaces, and my router didn't work for most of the project.
 However this project taught me to have patience with my work and have a better mental understanding of the overall network schema.

 Configuration Samples